acronis/ui-component-library/packages/documentation/styleguide/vue.md

 Use pure functions to manage reactive data and side effects.
 They will simplify test, debug and obviousness.
 With pure functions you can decouple composable with Vue-specific code and functions with business logic.

-## Migrating components to ui-component library

-Proposed steps to migrate components to the ui-component library:

-1. Insert the component `as-is` into `packages/ui-components/src/components` folder
-2. Refactor it:
-   - Remove any unnecessary code (props, methods, etc.)
-   - Refactor the component to use the `vue` composition API
-   - Check styleguide for the component and make sure it is implemented correctly
-   - Check accessibility requirements
-3. Create demos, stories according to the mockups
-4. Create unit tests for the component
-5. Update documentation(jsdoc, vitepress) for the component
-6. Create pull requests for the component

 ## Creating vue components from scratch